nickvirag/node-rpn/README.md

 # node-rpn

 node-rpn is a simple Javascript reverse polish calculator with a node module wrapper.
+The purpose of this project is to demonstrate creating a custom node module, using basic Express routing, and providing both validation and fallback for HTML forms.

 ### Installation